Understand Cyclical and Non-Cyclical Stocks

 Automobile companies are classic cyclical stocks.
 When the economy is good, and people are working, car sales do well.
 When economic uncertainty abounds, layoffs occur, and unemployment rises, people may decide to hold off on new purchases.

 Businesses expand during good economic times.
-They buy new equipment, build new facilities and have money to invest in research and development.
-Equipment sales, construction, real estate, and technology are cyclical stocks.
+They buy new equipment, build new facilities, and have money to invest in research and development.
+Equipment sales, construction, real estate, and technology companies are cyclical stocks.
+So are companies in discretionary spending categories such as restaurants and entertainment.

 When the economy slows, businesses run down inventory, put off expansions, and delay purchases.
-Cyclical stocks such as steel manufacturing and sales suffer when business slows down.
+Cyclical stocks in companies such as steel manufacturing and sales suffer when business slows down.

 This is why cyclical stocks are considered an offensive tactic in investing.
-You use them to (hopefully) generate high returns as quickly as possible when the economy is good.
+You use them strategically in hopes of generating high returns as quickly as possible when the economy is good.

-You have several means to apply both offense and defense to your investing, including:
+Several means exist to apply both offense and defense to your investing, including:

 - A mix of stocks, bonds, and cash